emirotin/i18next-light/README.md

 ## How was this implemented

-I've first stripped all the functionality that I decided to drop (backend support, custom configuration options, namespaces, multilanguage, etc.) and simplifie the code by dropping the ever-false conditions.
+I've first stripped all the functionality that I decided to drop (backend support, custom configuration options, namespaces, multilanguage, etc.) and simplified the code by dropping the ever-false conditions.

 I have then rewritten the rest from classes to singleton objects (where no config nor state were left) and object factories.

 Then, I've improved the Babel transpilation by providing the `browserslist` config to avoid transpiling things that are natively supported by the modern browsers.

 I've removed the tests specific to the removed functionality and kept _all the rest_.
-The majority of them were left without changes, those were the functionality was changed — adapted and updated.
+The majority of them were left without changes, those where the functionality was changed — adapted and updated.
 At the time of creation there are _207 test-cases_ in this project.

 I've also added Node.js testing in addition to the browser testing used in the original project (with Chrome/karma).